-HR policies provide written guidance for employees and managers on how to handle a range of employment issues.
+HR policies and procedures give guidance on a range of employment issues for employees, managers and others with responsibility for people.
 They play an important role in practically and effectively implementing an organisation’s HR strategy.
 They also provide consistency and transparency for employees and managers, helping to enhance the psychological contract and create a positive organisational culture.

-This factsheet looks at how organisations can benefit from introducing HR policies, the people responsible for developing policies in different-sized organisations, and the types of policies which should be introduced.
-It also provides guidance on implementing HR policies, from auditing to benchmarking, consultation and drafting of new policies, to ongoing review.
-Finally, the factsheet offers advice on writing and communicating policies to different sectors of the workforce.
+This factsheet looks at how organisations can benefit from introducing HR policies, the people responsible for developing policies in different-sized organisations, and the types of policies.
+It provides guidance on implementing HR policies, from auditing to benchmarking, consultation and drafting of new policies, to ongoing review.
+Finally, the factsheet offers advice on writing and communicating policiess.

 What are HR policies?

-HR policies are a written source of guidance on how a wide range of issues should be handled within an employing organisation, incorporating a description of principles, rights and responsibilities for managers and employees.
+HR policies are a written source of guidance on how a wide range of issues should be handled within an organisation.
+They include a description of principles, rights and responsibilities for managers and employees.
 They play a key role in supporting fairness and consistency across an organisation, as well as potentially helping to protect the organisation against legal claims.
 However, no matter how well any policy is written, it’s their effective communication and implementation, particularly by line managers, that’s crucial in ensuring their effectiveness.

 Links between HR policies, procedures and strategy